 Mr Smith has completed several professional courses, namely: Building Conservation (SAAS, York University), Management in Local Government (Stoke Polytechnic), Quality Assurance (British Standards Institute), Seminar on policy in ‘new’ S Africa 1994 - Historic Buildings Commission, ZOPP System of Project Management - Urban Sector Network, In-service: Transformation & Management Systems Review (University of Cape Town) and the Strategic Planning Seminars at National and College level and King Training as Member of College of Cape Town Council.

-Mr Anton Berkovits
+Mr Anton Berkovitz

 (021) 404 6700

-Mr Anton Berkovits is a Council Member of the College of Cape Town for TVET.
+Mr Anton Berkovitz is a Council Member of the College of Cape Town for TVET.
 He holds a Bachelor of Business Science (Finance) Degree and a Post Graduate Diploma obtained from the University of Cape Town amongst other academic qualification(s), he became a member of the South African Institute of Chartered Accountants (SAICA).

-Mr Berkovits started his professional career as early as 1986 when he worked for Kessel Feinstein (now Grant Thornton) as an Articled Clerk, in terms of the requirements to become a Charted Accounted until 1988.
+Mr Berkovitz started his professional career as early as 1986 when he worked for Kessel Feinstein (now Grant Thornton) as an Articled Clerk, in terms of the requirements to become a Charted Accounted until 1988.
 In 1989 he worked for Metropolitan until 2008 in many prominent positions, including Head of Operations, Head of Investment Services and Head of Business Strategy.

 He was entrusted with Executive responsibility at times for the following Committees and Sub-Committees: Board of Directors (Member), Executive, Compliance (Chairman for several years) and retained the membership until the Momentum merger, Investment Risk (first Chairman), Corporate Social Investment (first Chairman), IMASA (Investment Managers Association), IMASA T&O, IT system User Groups and Accounting.